 Boating and fishing

-In regional Victoria, these activities are permitted under Stage 3 restrictions and boat ramps and jetties will remain open.
+In regional Victoria, these activities are permitted at the Third Step and boat ramps and jetties remain open.

 If you live in regional Victoria, you can go fishing and boating with one other person.